tinybirdco/mcp-tinybird/mcp-server-analytics/TEMPLATE.md

-This template includes the necessary code to implement remote MCP Server Analytics using Tinybird.

-The project uses Python/Typescript logging handlers to send events to the Tinybird [Events API](https://www.tinybird.co/docs/ingest/events-api) transforms the events and publishes metrics as Prometheus endpoints that you can integrate with your preferred observability tool.
+The MCP Server Analytics template uses Python and Typescript logging handlers to send events to the Tinybird [Events API](https://www.tinybird.co/docs/ingest/events-api), which transforms the events and publishes metrics as Prometheus endpoints that you can integrate with your preferred observability tool.

-## 1. Set up the project
+## Set up the project

 Fork the GitHub repository and deploy the data project to Tinybird.

-## 2. Send log events from your MCP Server
+## Send log events

 ### Using Python